leboUser/QA-AUTOMATION-Proctator/ReadMe.md

 -Protractor 5
 -npm
 -Node js -version 6 and newer
 -python - lastest version
+-Jasmine allure report

 step to run the program

 1) Go to your CMD(Command line) use director to location of Task 2 folder.

-	2)Make sure npm is install
+2)Make sure npm is install.

 3)Run program using "npm test"

 further Questions
 Please contact me email : leboMokaila22@gmail.com